ghosthookcc/IOT-Smart-fridge-frontend/README.md

-# Astro Starter Kit: Basics
+# Astro architecture

 ## 🚀 Project Structure

-Inside of your Astro project, you'll see the following folders and files:
+The inside of the astro project from the root directory will look like this (folders and files):

 ```text
 /